uk-gov-mirror/hmcts.probate-frontend/README.md

 For e2e tests:
 `$ yarn test-e2e`

+For contact tests:
+`$ ADDRESS_TOKEN=xyz yarn test-contract`

+You'll need to get the ADDRESS_TOKEN from the AAT vault `postcode-service-token2`

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/hmcts/probate-frontend/blob/develop/LICENSE.md) file for details